wilson/kensho/README.md

 ### Version 1.5: Geometric Refinement — Sheaf Neural Networks

 This version upgrades the Refiner to a **Sheaf Neural Network (SNN)**.
 This transforms Kensho from a sequence processor into a true graph-native reasoning engine.
 The iterative refinement process becomes a form of **Neural Sheaf Diffusion**, a principled method for propagating information across a graph that respects its underlying geometric structure.
+This diffusion process is naturally implemented via the Propagator Model, allowing the messages being passed to be complex constraints or probability distributions, rather than just feature vectors, which are then asynchronously propagated across the graph topology.

 This allows the model to:
 *   Handle heterophilic data (where connected nodes are dissimilar).
 *   Avoid common GNN problems like over-smoothing.
 *   Learn complex, context-dependent relationships between entities in the problem space.

 ### Version 2.0: Higher-Order Dynamics — Simplicial Message Passing

 The final stage of the vision extends the Refiner to operate on **simplicial complexes**.
 While graphs model pairwise relationships, simplicial complexes can represent higher-order interactions (triangles, tetrahedra, etc.).
 By using **Simplicial Message Passing**, Kensho will be able to reason about systems with complex, multi-way constraints, such as those found in molecular dynamics, social systems, and advanced logic.
+The Propagator architecture excels at managing these multidirectional constraints, providing a computational framework for efficiently solving these high-dimensional satisfaction problems.

 ## A Principled Approach to Training and Analysis